Business loan statistics

 How else do Americans borrow for business?

-The same percentage of business owners either slapped business expenses on plastic or turned to friends and family for help — both popular sources for smaller expenses to pay back quickly.
+More than a fifth of business owners (21%) borrowed money from their family or friends — popular sources for smaller expenses to pay back quickly.

 ---|---|